One of 189 Pathways™

 The Discovery

-How is The Wounded Healer pathway recognized?
+How is this pathway recognized?

 Can someone carry this pathway name with different Enneagram wings?

-What is energy healing and how does it relate to the Enneagram?
+What is Energy Healing and how does it relate to the Enneagram?

 Is This Your Pathway?

-The INTI ÑAN pathway system is a framework for self-discovery and personal growth.
+The INTI NAN pathway system is a framework for self-discovery and personal growth.
 It is not a substitute for professional medical, psychological, or therapeutic advice.
 Pathway descriptions are intended to support reflection and should be interpreted as invitations to explore, not definitive diagnoses or prescriptions.